-I could smell the grass being cut outside the thin glass windows of my college Calculus II class that day.
+I could hear the grass being mowed outside the thin glass windows of my college Calculus II class that day.
 The room was silent and my exam book was closed.
 I had finished it.
 Every problem was completed.
 As I sat there smelling the grass and watching as students turned in their books and left for the summer, I found myself overwhelmed with emotion.

 You see, this one class had cost me more tears than anything else I had done up until that point.
 The teacher was terrible and math was by far my weakest link.
 But it went deeper than that.
 Years of math struggles were dancing in my head, particularly that one day in 5th grade when the whole class laughed because I couldn’t think of the answer to 6×6.

 Yep, right there in my college level calculus class I cried.
 I don’t know if it was the release of a very difficult class being finished or the fear that I might not get the score I wanted on the final exam sitting before me.
 Or perhaps it was just the accomplishment of finishing FOREVER a subject that had proven to be the most difficult for me.

 Whatever it was, I felt thankful, accomplished, and I left that day knowing that something great had happened.

 You might read this story and feel as though you can relate to my utter hatred of math.
 Or perhaps you can just relate to the feeling of triumph over having accomplished something.
 But if you are like most, you’ll look at the word calculus and say, “Yeah right.
 People who get that far never really struggled with math.”
 But that is exactly what I want to point out to you today.